Skip to main content

 Safety analyses should be planned to compare treatment groups with respect to risk.
 The weaning of corticosteroids should be permitted and standardized in the protocol, ideally at the earliest feasible point following randomization.

 The FDA has previously recommended washout periods for prior therapies to be a minimum of five half-lives or undetectable serum level (when available).
-To promote timely enrollment of pediatric subjects, and reduce possible need for corticosteroid bridging therapy, the FDA welcomes sponsors to propose shorter washout periods with supporting rationale to justify it.
+To promote timely enrollment of pediatric participants and to reduce possible need for corticosteroid bridging therapy, the FDA welcomes sponsors to propose shorter washout periods with supporting rationale to justify it.
 If there is a shorter washout period, the protocol and consent form should acknowledge the potential increased risk of adverse events (serious infections) and include close monitoring/risk mitigation plans in the scheduled assessments.

-If a drug is intended for long-term treatment, there should be data from enough pediatric subjects on the to-be-marketed dosing regimen for at least 52 weeks to characterize the safety profile of the drug.
+If a drug is intended for long-term treatment, there should be data from enough pediatric participants on the to-be-marketed dosing regimen for at least 52 weeks to characterize the safety profile of the drug.

 The FDA notes that there may be additional considerations for therapeutic protein products like monoclonal antibodies.
 They have another guidance covering this topic.[v]
 In these circumstances, it may be advisable to contact the Division for further discussion.

-Discussion of Pediatric Extrapolation and use of Placebo
+Discussion of Pediatric Extrapolation and Use of Placebo

 This guidance makes recommendations on study design and conduct based on the concept of pediatric extrapolation.
 In August 2024, the International Council for Harmonization (ICH), working in collaboration with the FDA, issued final guidelines discussing this concept.[vi]
 Pediatric extrapolation assumes that the course of the disease and the expected response to the investigational product should be sufficiently similar in adult and pediatric participants such that efficacy established in adults can be extrapolated to the pediatric population.
-Additionally, if efficacy is established in one pediatric population, for example, adolescents, efficacy may be extrapolated to younger children.
+Additionally, if efficacy is established in one pediatric population (e.g., adolescents), efficacy may be extrapolated to younger children.
 Although this concept generally applies to efficacy, some extrapolation of safety may be reasonable, depending on what safety data has previously been collected.
 The level of data needed to use an extrapolation approach depends on the level of certainty on similarity and whether any knowledge gaps exist.
 The amount of data needed will vary based on the condition and how it manifests in adults compared to children.
 See figure below from the ICH guidance.[vi]

-Image from “E11A Pediatric Extrapolation (August 2024),” available at this link.
+Image from “E11A Pediatric Extrapolation (Aug.
+2024),” available at this link.

 For pediatric clinical trials for UC and CD, collection of some efficacy data is recommended, but the comparator is generally an active treatment rather than placebo.
 However, a smaller sample size is acceptable when adult data can be applied.
 Aligning the adult and pediatric endpoints is essential to allow efficacy comparisons between the adult and pediatric study results.
 Usually, PK and PD data are needed in the pediatric study to compare exposure/response (E/R) in children to that in adults and to establish pediatric dosing.
 Differences in E/R can also be used to determine efficacy; if one dose level performs better than another, that information can support an efficacy claim.

-Pediatric Extrapolation is reinforced by the concept of Scientific Necessity outlined in the guidance “Ethical Considerations for Clinical Investigations of Medical Products Involving Children.”[iv]
+Pediatric extrapolation is reinforced by the concept of Scientific Necessity outlined in the guidance, “Ethical Considerations for Clinical Investigations of Medical Products Involving Children.”[iv]
 “Children should not be enrolled into a clinical investigation unless their participation is necessary to answer an important scientific and/or public health question directly relevant to the health and welfare of children.”
 Clinical investigations in children evaluating efficacy may not be necessary when pediatric extrapolation applies, or studies may be streamlined to reduce the burden on children when enrolled in clinical trials depending on the level of data needed to identify any uncertainties when applying pediatric extrapolation.

-Of note this guidance does not recommend a placebo-controlled trial in pediatric patients.
+Of note, this guidance does not recommend a placebo-controlled trial in pediatric patients.
 Even when pediatric extrapolation is not applicable, it may be inappropriate to conduct a trial in children using a placebo.
 If placing the child on placebo places the child at a significant risk of disease progression during a clinical trial, especially when there are alternative treatments available, it may not be ethical to use a placebo. [iv] [vii]

 Conclusion